 Stage 1: Fundamentals and Foundation work

 You need to have a clear insight into your current customer base, and specifically what qualifies them as leads for your products.
 Ensure you know what lead qualification data you hold and where the gaps are — e.g email, job titles, location, life science research or technology areas of interest, sector (academia, Pharma etc.,), purchasing history, to name a few.
 Note that the latter should be captured through active opt-in from subscribers to comply with your country’s data laws.
-Ask yourself — can you split them into different personas, demographic groups?
+Ask yourself — can you split them into different personas, or demographic groups?
 Do they need a different marketing approach and campaign?
+What are there pain points?
 Who makes the purchasing decision?
 How do you keep in touch with your customer base and inform them about your products?
 What is the current approach used to retain customers and make them loyal to you?

 2. Products, market positioning and price